London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.8Location

-Why for business — The Dorchester opened on Park Lane in 1931, was famously the unofficial Allied command headquarters during the Second World War, and remains the largest of the Park-Lane palace hotels.
-Two hundred and fifty rooms and suites, the Penthouse Suite (8,500 sqft, three bedrooms, two pr…
+Why for business: The Dorchester opened on Park Lane in 1931, was famously the unofficial Allied command headquarters during the Second World War, and remains the largest of the Park-Lane palace hotels.
+Two hundred and fifty rooms and suites, the Penthouse Suite (8,500 sqft, three bedrooms) the flagship.

-Best room: Penthouse Suite (8,500 sqft, three bedrooms) or Harlequin Suite (the working flagship).
+Best room: Penthouse Suite (8,500 sqft, three bedrooms) or Harlequin Suite (the everyday flagship).
 For the entry-level, a Park Suite is Park-Lane-facing.

 Four Seasons Hotel London at Park Lane